Haddricks Mill junction

-The main programme of work began Spring 2019 and should least until September 2020.
+The main programme of work began Spring 2019 and should last until September 2020.
 However, we are committed to minimising disruption and keeping two-way traffic on all approaches – apart from occasional night-time and weekend closures for resurfacing towards the end of the programme.

 The works are a scaled down version of the proposals we consulted on in 2016 and addresses many of the concerns raised by residents such as the size of the junction, changes to access to a local housing estate and proposed banned tunes and movements.